tnkuehne/LACE/cms/README.md

 sudo docker compose cp ~/snapshot.yaml cms:/directus/snapshot.yaml
 sudo docker compose exec -it cms npx directus schema snapshot apply --yes ./snapshot.yaml
 ```

+Note that the version of export and import should be the same.